 The Bible refers to Christ as God's Son at least 120 times.
 The Bible does this by using the phrase "Son of God" forty-seven times.
 Regarding the genuineness of Christ's Sonship, He is called "the only begotten" five times, "the firstborn" three times, "the firstbegotten" once, and God's "holy child" twice.
 Four verses say He was "begotten" prior to His incarnation.
 Four verses say that He "proceeded forth from," "came out from" or "camest forth from" the Father.
 The evidence on this subject is overwhelming.
-Christ truly is the literal begotten Son of God. brought forth from the Father before all creation.
+Christ truly is the literal begotten Son of God, brought forth from the Father before all creation.
 If God expected us to believe anything different, He did a poor job of presenting it in the Bible.
-In fact, if the first angel that God created, and was God had wanted us to believe differ- no different than Lucifer or any of the making so many clear statements indicating that Christ is literally the begotten Son of God, without the slightest clarification to indicate that we should not take His words in their common meaning.
-Yet, "God is not the author of confusion, but of peace"
+In fact, if God had wanted us to believe differently, He purposely confused us by making so many clear statements indicating that Christ is literally the begotten Son of God, without the slightest clarification to indicate that we should not take His words in their common meaning.
+Yet, "God is not the author of confusion, but of peace" (1 Corinthians 14:33).

 Any writer or public speaker knows that when they use a word or a phrase that could be easily misunderstood, clarifications need to be made to prevent people from coming to the wrong conclusions.
 Yet, throughout the New Testament, where Christ is said to be the begotten Son of God, there is never any type of correction or clarification so that these words would not be taken in their natural sense.
 Jesus said that He is "the only begotten Son of God" (John 3:18).
-Concerning another subiect, but the principle can be applied with equal force here.
-He said, "If it were not so, I would have told you" (John 14:2).
+Concerning another subject, but the principle can be applied with equal force here, He said, "If it were not so, I would have told you" (John 14:2).